 As you many of you know I’ve been going on meditation retreats for many years.
-Recently I was the health person on a retreat where mould illness was affecting three people.
-Another member of our community is literally debilitated from mould illness so it’s quite frightening for those who have been recently diagnosed.
+Recently I was the health person on a retreat where mold illness was affecting three people.
+Another member of our community is literally debilitated from mold illness so it’s quite frightening for those who have been recently diagnosed.

-I also have patients for whom mould is the number one issue affecting their health.
+I also have patients for whom mold is the number one issue affecting their health.
 It shows up in the lab work and correlates with the symptoms presenting.
-Most recently a young woman with high anxiety had mould exposure.
+Most recently a young woman with high anxiety had mold exposure.

-My son developed a chronic cough after moving in a home that had some water damage.
+My son developed a chronic cough after moving into a home with water damage.
 We only stayed a few months but his symptoms have persisted for 3 years.
-This is how real mould exposure is.
-There was an article published by the Harvard Gazette last month which outlines the real costs of mould on productivity in the workplace.
+This is how real mold exposure is.
+There was an article published by the Harvard Gazette last month which outlines the real costs of mold on productivity in the workplace.
 Framing it this way helps everyone take it seriously, because it is very serious.